dynverse/dynmethods/README.md

 dynmethods
 ==========

 This package contains wrappers for all of the trajectory inference methods included in the [dynverse](https://www.github.com/dynverse/dynverse) review.
-These wrappers contain code to translate the data structures produced by any of the methods to the common trajectory model (Fig 1b in manuscript).
+These wrappers contain code to translate the data structures produced by any of the methods to the common trajectory model (Fig. 1b in [manuscript](https://www.biorxiv.org/content/early/2018/03/05/276907)).
 There are several common post-processing functions provided by the [dynwrap](https://www.github.com/dynverse/dynwrap) package (Supp.
-Fig. 19b in manuscript), which the different wrappers are allowed to make use of.
+Fig. 19b in [manuscript](https://www.biorxiv.org/content/early/2018/03/05/276907)), which the different wrappers are allowed to make use of.

 Currently implemented are the following wrappers: